-If you meet the general screening criteria, your application will be scored based on the following admission criteria for the January 2018 application cycle.
-(This will likely change again for the application cycle in 2019).
+If you meet the general screening criteria, your application will be scored based on the following admission criteria for the January 2019 application cycle.

 - GPA - An admission School of Nursing GPA will be calculated similar to previous application cycles and will include your grades on your last 45 college credits and pre-requisite courses.
 We will use the highest grade of the first 2 attempts for courses that have been repeated in the GPA calculation.
 If a course has been repeated more than 2 times, the subsequent attempts will not be used in the admission GPA calculation.
 The SON admission GPA will be 60% of the total admission score.

 - Letters of Recommendation - You will need to have 2 standardized letters of recommendation sent to the SON; 1 from an academic reference and 1 from an employer or other person who has had direct oversight of your work.
 The letters of recommendation scores will be averaged together and account for 10% of the overall admission score.
 The application materials provided in November will have instructions on how to obtain the Letters of Recommendation.

 - Personal Essay - You will be asked to write an essay on a question posed by the Undergraduate Leadership team.
 The essay will be read by at least 2 faculty members and scored.
 The score on the essay will be 10% of the overall admission score.